Virtualize for Efficiency, Higher Availability and Lower Costs

 Virtualization addresses IT’s most pressing challenge: the infrastructure sprawl that compels IT departments to channel 70 percent of their budget into maintenance, leaving scant resources for business-building innovation.

-The difficulty stems from the architecture of today’s X86 computers: they’re designed to run just one operating system and application at a time.
-As a result, even small data centers have to deploy many servers, each operating at just five percent to 15 percent of capacity—highly inefficient by any standard.
+The difficulty stems from the architecture of today’s x86 servers: they’re designed to run just one operating system and application at a time.
+As a result, even small data centers have to deploy many servers, each operating at just 5 to 15 percent of capacity—highly inefficient by any standard.

 Virtualization software solves the problem by enabling several operating systems and applications to run on one physical server or “host.”
-Each self-contained “virtual machine” is isolated from the others, and uses as much of the host’s computing resources as it requires.
+Each self-contained virtual machine (VM) is isolated from the others, and uses as much of the host’s computing resources as it requires.

 The Benefits of Server Virtualization